 A long-term community project that brings jobs, local investment and economic stimulus.

-- The Huntington Beach Desalination Facility will bring millions in new revenue to Orange County.
+- The Huntington Beach Desalination Facility will bring billions of dollars in new revenue to Orange County.

 - The facility will provide the city of Huntington Beach with an estimated $290 million in financial benefits (new revenue, avoided construction costs and avoided operations & maintenance costs) over the life of the facility.